 Such it is with the two biggest SUVs from Chevrolet.
 Arguably, one is a crossover—not an SUV—thanks to its unibody structure and front-wheel drive bones.
 Nevertheless, both can haul three rows of passengers when properly equipped and the vast majority of those sold send power to all four wheels.

-Traverse: Two mills are offered in the Traverse—a 3.6-liter V6 and a turbocharged inline-four.
+Traverse: Chevrolet offers just a single engine in the Traverse—a 3.6-liter V6.
 The former crests the 300 horsepower mark while also heaving out 266 pound-feet of twist.
 This is generally in line with its competition.
-Speaking of inline, a four-banger is also on tap, serving up 257 hp and a torque rating of 295 lb-ft.
-It’s the latter one really feels when merging onto a busy highway.
-Gear shifting is taken care of by way of a nine-speed automatic on both engines.
+Gear shifting is taken care of by way of a nine-speed automatic.

-Tahoe: A choice of V8 engines are available to buyers of the 2020 Tahoe.
+Tahoe: A choice of gas V8 engines are available to buyers of the latest Tahoe.
 The base 5.3-liter V8 engine makes 355 hp and 383 lb-ft of torque.
 Its active fuel management system shuts down four cylinders in a bid to save fuel.
-Equipped with a six-speed automatic, this power team is a tad lethargic, an opinion formed by your author who has this exact powertrain in the GMC Sierra for which he agreed to send GM 24 lease payments.
-A much better choice is the optional 6.2-liter V8 which, mated to a 10-speed automatic, makes a healthy 420 hp and 460 torques.
+Equipped with a 10-speed automatic, the smaller bent-eight is a fine engine.
+A much better choice is the optional 6.2-liter V8 which, mated to the same 10-speed automatic, makes a healthy 420 hp and 460 torques.

 Bottom Line: This jaundiced ear is a fan of the old-school V8 bellow, so my recommendation of the 6.2-liter V8 Tahoe should not be a surprise.
 An appropriate number of cogs in the gearbox assures it will more than get out of its own way, though the exhaust roar may cause the McServer to repeat himself in the drive thru.
 It is important for newbies to remember that the Tahoe is rear-wheel drive while the Traverse is front-wheel drive when they are not sending power to all its corners.

-Traverse: As one might expect, all-wheel drive exacts a fuel economy penalty in this three-row rig, at least when equipped with the V6.
+Traverse: As one might expect, all-wheel drive exacts a fuel economy penalty in this three-row rig.
 In city driving, expect 18 mpg from front-drive models but only 17 mpg from those sending power to all four corners.
 Ratings are 27 mpg and 25 mpg on the highway, respectively.
-The turbocharged model manages to break the 20 mpg mark in town but can only manage 26 mpg during highway slogs.
+The front-driver scores 21 mpg combined, while the all-paw Traverse is an even 20 mpg.

 Tahoe: This model appeals to those who prefer a traditional SUV, and the Tahoe’s fuel economy is quite traditional indeed.
-City driving results in a wallet-sucking 15 mpg for 5.3-liter models and 14 mpg for 6.2-liter models.
-Apparently it makes no difference if it’s a 2WD or 4WD drivetrain.
-Out on the open road, expect mileage of 22 mpg in a 5.3-liter and 23 mpg in a 6.2-liter Tahoe.
-Subtract a single mpg each if you’ve added 4WD.
+City driving results in a wallet-sucking 16 mpg for 5.3-liter models and 15 mpg for 6.2-liter models—both in 2WD form.
+No matter which gas engine you opt for, the EPA rates it at an even 20 mpg highway.
+Speccing the 4WD system knocks 1 mpg off every tally.

 Bottom Line: A note about the Tahoe—while it may seem counterintuitive for a bigger engine to get better fuel economy on the highway, consider that the 6.2-liter doesn’t need to work as hard while moving that enormous mass through the air.
-Regardless, the Traverse wins thanks to a more efficient drivetrain and slicker bodywork.
+If you stick to gas only, the Traverse has this category sewn up.
+If you can stretch the budget to include diesel, then it’s Tahoe.

 Tahoe: Big on the outside means big on the inside … at least in a couple of measures.
 First row headroom beats the Traverse by 1.5 inches but is on par in each of the other three rows.
-Legroom is a stretch-em-out 45.2 inches for the driver and front-seat passenger, while second row urchins get 39 inches of space.
-Those relegated to the third row need make do with a pitiful 24.8 inches of legroom.
+Legroom is a stretch-em-out 44.5 inches for the driver and front-seat passenger, while second row urchins get 42.0 inches of space.
+Those relegated to the third row need make do with 34.9 inches of legroom—10 more than the previous generation.
 Plan ahead if you’re taking the entire crew.
 Total passenger volume?
-120.8 cubes.
+168.3 cubes.

 Bottom Line: If your daily tasks include schlepping around seven people, the Traverse is the way to go.
-Thanks to its unibody design and front-drive architecture, its third row is much more commodious.
-However, there’s no denying the amount of space in the first and second rows of Tahoe (especially for the driver), so an examination of just how many people you’ll be carrying is important before signing on the bottom line for a new three row rig at your Chevy dealer.
+Thanks to its unibody design and front-drive architecture, its third row is barely smaller than its much larger sibling.
+However, there’s no denying the amount of space in the first and second rows of Tahoe (especially for the driver), so an examination of just how many people you’ll be carrying is important before signing on the bottom line for a new three-row rig at your Chevy dealer.

-Traverse: Flipping the second and third rows into their stored and locked position opens up an impressive 98.2 cubic feet of storage space in the Traverse.
-With only the third row folded, 58.1 cubes are revealed and, with all seats in place and ready to accept passengers, 23 cubic feet takes up residence in the far aft compartment.
-Towing maxes out at 5000 lbs with the V6 and trailering packages.
+Traverse: Flipping the second and third rows into their stored and locked position opens up an impressive 98.2 cubic feet (2,780 L) of storage space in the Traverse.
+With only the third row folded, 58.1 cubes (1,645 L) are revealed and, with all seats in place and ready to accept passengers, 23.0 cubic feet (651 L) takes up residence in the far aft compartment.
+Towing maxes out at 5000 lb with the V6 and trailering packages.

-Tahoe: Cargo volume is a vast 94.7 cubic feet in the Tahoe if you fold all the seats and turn it into a very large two seat conveyance.
-Behind the second row, one will find 51.7 cubes and 15.3 cubic feet take up residence behind the third row of chairs.
-Note that Chevy offers a package called the Custom that bins the third row altogether, a handy option if you never plan to cart around more than five people.
-Properly equipped, the Tahoe can tow a maximum of 8400 lbs.
+Tahoe: Cargo volume is a vast 122.9 cubic feet (3,480 L) in the Tahoe if you fold all the seats and turn it into a very large two seat conveyance.
+Behind the second row, one will find 72.6 cubes (2,055 L) and 25.5 cubic feet (722 L) take up residence behind the third row of chairs.
+Properly equipped, the Tahoe can tow a maximum of 8,400 lb.

-Tahoe: This brute isn’t exactly a Luddite but no rational person would consider it to be on the cutting edge of technology.
-Its body-on-frame architecture is heavy, its traditional suspension setup consumes a lot of space, and its base engine is rooted in another time.
+Tahoe: This brute isn’t exactly a Luddite, but the Tahoe is decidedly old-school.
+A standard 10.2-inch infotainment screen does keep it up-to-date on the tech front though, while a 15.0-inch head-up display is available on higher trims.
+The Tahoe’s body-on-frame architecture is heavy, its traditional suspension setup consumes a lot of space, and its base engine is rooted in another time.
 However, all of these components have been in production for ages, ensuring a relatively cheap schedule of maintenance and easy parts availability once the warranty runs out.

 Bottom Line: While the Tahoe may come off as old fashioned with its brace of V8 engines and body-on-frame construction, it does pack enough kit to be competitive in its segment.
 However, anyone trading up from a Honda CR-V or Hyundai Santa Fe will feel more at home in the Traverse.